 In summer 2014, Evelina successfully completed Bolshoi Ballet Academy’s teacher’s certification program.
 She is now the Adagio Ballet School of Dance Ballet Company director and one of our full time ballet teachers.

-Jordan Daugherty is a native of Louisville, Ky.
-In 2011, Jordan graduated Cum Laude with her Bachelor’s of Fine Arts in Dance from George Mason University.
-While attending George Mason, Jordan was a three year member of the school’s hip hop team, Urbanology and a member of the George Mason Dance Company.
-Jordan was thankful to be included in the guest artist residencies of Twyla Tharp, David Parson, Ohad Narahin, and Mark Morris.
-Additionally while at George Mason,Jordan had her choreography,” Raw Jubilation” performed at the Kennedy Center on the Millennium Stage.
-Following her collegiate career, Jordan moved to Dayton, Ohio, where she completed three seasons with the second company of the Dayton Contemporary Dance Company.
-While in Ohio, she also worked with the Cincinnati Black Dance Theatre.
-Now Jordan is a dancer with DC Contemporary Dance Theatre.
-Jordan is one of our jazz intensive program part time teachers and youth program faculty.
-She looks forward to being inspired by all of her students.
+Jordan Daugherty is a native of Louisville, Kentucky.
+In 2011, Jordan graduated Cum Laude with her Bachelor of Fine Arts in Dance from George Mason University.
+While attending George Mason, Jordan was a member of the school’s hip hop team, Urbanology, and a member of the George Mason Dance Company.
+Jordan had the pleasure of working with the guest artist residencies of Twyla Tharp, David Parson, Ohad Narahin, and Mark Morris.
+Jordan had her choreography,” Raw Jubilation” performed at the Kennedy Center on the Millennium Stage.
+Following her collegiate career, Jordan danced with the second company of the Dayton Contemporary Dance Company and worked with the Cincinnati Black Dance Theatre.
+Most recently, Jordan is a dancer with DC Contemporary Dance Theatre and serves as an instructor within Adagio Ballet’s Jazz Intensive Program.

-Ms. Deidra has been tap dancing for 23 years.
+Deidra Squire has been tap dancing for 23 years.
 She was trained at Ballet Met Dance Academy and Judy Conti Dance Academy in Ohio.
 Deidra earned a B.A. in Communications from Hampton University and a Juris Doctorate from the George Washington University School of Law.
 Throughout her life, Deidra has remained very involved in the performing arts both professionally and through volunteerism.
 She began producing shows at the age of 16 and began competing nationally in Humanities and Performing Arts in high school.
 She founded Above Deck Tap Dance Ensemble at Hampton University.
 Since relocating to the DMV, Deidra has taught tap dance at numerous art programs and schools.

 Stacey received her early training at Mid-Atlantic Center for the Performing Arts and Spotlight Studio of Dance.
 She has studied various styles over the years including ballet, modern, tap, jazz, and contemporary.
 Stacey is pursuing a BFA in Dance and a minor in Kinesiology at George Mason University.
 At George Mason she is choreographing and performing modern works for the Mason Dance Company.
 Stacey attended Parsons Dance Summer Intensive and studied Afro-Cuban dance abroad in Cuba through George Mason’s field study program.
 She is currently a part time jazz and tap teacher at Adagio Ballet School of Dance, and is excited to be working within the Youth Program.

 Cassidy Wagner received her early training from North Shore Dance Studio in Wisconsin.
 She furthered her passion for dance when she attended the Interlochen Arts Academy summer intensive.
-Ms. Cassidy later studied in London, England at the Royal Academy of Dramatic Arts and The Place for Dance.
+Cassidy later studied in London, England at the Royal Academy of Dramatic Arts and The Place for Dance.